Travel to Sri Lanka

 Flying to Sri Lanka

-The national carrier, Sri Lankan Airlines (www.srilankan.lk), operates direct flights from the UK, Paris and Frankfurt.
+The national carrier, Sri Lankan Airlines (www.srilankan.lk), operates direct flights from London, Paris and Frankfurt.
 Many tourists choose to divert to Sri Lanka en-route to India and, as a result, several carriers offer direct flights between the countries.
 Travelling from North America to Sri Lanka usually involves a stop in the Middle East.

 Flights are most expensive between December and March, which is high season on the south coast beaches and in the Hill Country, while August tends to be the cheapest time to fly.